jakobharden/phd_acfrn/README.md

 ```

 > [!NOTE]
-> To reproduce all analysis results shown in the presentation in **acfrn/latex/test\_acfrn**, run all commands from above.
+> To reproduce all analysis results shown in the presentation in **acfrn/latex/test\_acfrn**, run all above-mentioned commands.

 ## Help and Documentation

 All function files contain an adequate function description and instructions on how to use the functions.
-This documentation can be displayed in the GNU Octave command line interface by entering the following command:
+The documentation can be displayed in the GNU Octave command line interface by entering the following command:

 ```
     octave: >> help function_file_name;